evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 As cool as the deployment process is, there were some things I didn't like about it.

 1. The free tier gives you these janky URLs for your project, for example: coolproject-glkqdjsslm.now.sh.
-I'm okay with it for a free project, but the is that every time you deploy, you get a new URL.
+This is okay since you're not paying for hosting, but the is that every time you deploy, you get a new URL.
 You basically can't host anything that other people are going to use for free
-1. Their cheapest paid tier, which gets you 1000 deploys/month (instead of 20), and private codebases, and more, is $14.99/mo.
+1. Their cheapest paid tier, which gets you 1000 deploys/month (instead of 20), private codebases, and more is $14.99/mo.
 Much more than I was willing to pay for silly side projects.

 #### 4. GitHub Pages